-Your profile image should be a medium sized picture of you with your face to the camera, smiling and looking approachable!
+Your profile image should be a medium-sized picture of you with your face to the camera, smiling and looking approachable!

 To ensure the image is clear on all devices, it should be at least 180 pixels wide by 180 pixels tall.
-Facebook will automatically change it to square and five you the option to zoom in or out.
+Facebook will automatically change it to square and give you the option to zoom in or out.